shootermv/MESI/README.md

 Admin - for a team leader and User - for  programmer.

 Team leader can create tasks and drag them to programmer earea - to assign the task to the programmer.
-Programmers can noify their progress by changing the status of the task:
+Programmers can notify their progress by changing the status of the task (by clicking on status label):

-`new`
+* `new`

-`active` - the task programmer is currently working on (will appear blue at Admin's dashboard)
+* `active` - the task programmer is currently working on (will appear blue at Admin's dashboard)

-`completed`
+* `completed`

 [Working Demo](http://mesi-tasks.herokuapp.com/)